mathobi/systoles/README.md

 This program computes systolic rations of Origamis in the stratum H(1,1).
-The algorithm is described in [this preprint](https://arxiv.org/abs/1809.10327v2) and the code is documented and includes examples.
-The code was tested with Sage version 8.9 from 2019-09-29.
+The algorithm is described in [this preprint](https://arxiv.org/abs/1809.10327v2) and the code is documented.
+The code in `systoles_h11.pyx` and this `README` are released under the MIT license (see disclaimer at the top of `systoles_h11.pyx`) and was tested with Sage version 8.9 from 2019-09-29.

 A session might look as